Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Related Work

-First, we consider the technique based on a Poisson equation~\cite{kazhdan2006poisson}.
-An implicit function framework is built where the reconstructed surface appears by extracting an appropriate isosurface.
+First, we consider surface reconstruction based on a Poisson equation~\cite{kazhdan2006poisson}, implemented in CGAL~\cite{CGAL2023}.
+An implicit function framework is built, where the reconstructed surface appears by extracting an appropriate isosurface.
 The output is smooth and robustly approximates noisy data.
 Additionally, densely sampled regions allow the reconstruction of sharp features while sparsely sampled regions are smoothly reconstructed.
-Later, these ideas are further developed to create watertight meshes fitting an oriented point cloud by using an adaptive, finite elements multi-grid solver capable of solving a linear system discretized over a spacial domain~\cite{kazhdan2019multi}.
+In later work, these ideas are further developed to create watertight meshes fitting an oriented point cloud by using adaptive, finite elements multi-grid solvers capable of solving a linear system discretized over a spatial domain~\cite{kazhdan2019multi}, implemented in MeshLab~\cite{cignoni2008meshlab}.

-The scale-space approach~\cite{CohenSteiner2004AGD} aims at topological correctness by carefully choosing triangles based on a confidence-based selection criterion.
-This avoids accumulation of errors, which is often detected in greedy approaches.
-The algorithm is interpolating, can handle sharp features to a certain extend, but does not come with proven topological correctness.
+Second, the scale-space approach~\cite{CohenSteiner2004AGD}, implemented in CGAL~\cite{CGAL2023}, aims at topological correctness by choosing triangles based on a confidence-based criterion.
+This avoids the accumulation of errors, which is often detected in greedy approaches.
+The algorithm is interpolating, and can handle sharp features to a certain extent, but does not come with proven topological correctness.

-The advancing front algorithm~\cite{digne2011scale} handles sets of unorganized points without normal information.
-It computes a normal field and meshes the complete point cloud directly which leads to a high-level reconstruction of details as well as to an accurate delineation of holes in the ground truth.
+The advancing front algorithm~\cite{digne2011scale}, implemented in CGAL~\cite{CGAL2023}, handles sets of unorganized points without normal information.
+It computes a normal field and meshes the complete point cloud directly, which leads to a high-level reconstruction of details as well as to an accurate delineation of holes in the ground truth.
 Therefore, a smoothing operator consistent with the intrinsic heat equation is introduced.
 By construction, this approach is almost interpolating and features are preserved given very low levels of noise.